adir1/merka.cloud.web/src/content/docs/reference/roadmap.md

 ## Phase 0.1 - Prototype

-- Core Stack (networking, keys, netdata statistics, RAG AI via API)
+- Core Stack (AutoGPT, LakeFS with AWS S3)
+- Local LLM
 -

 ## Phase 0.2 - Initial Use Case

+- Networking, keys, netdata statistics
 - Versioned Data Model (With Migration/Overlay)
 - Managing API keys for other services, such as AI API, S3 Storage, Compute Clouds, More
 - NoCoDB
-- Local LLM option - figure out which device it can run on best, perhaps across devices even

 ## Phase 0.3 - Additional Use Cases

 - Personal Information Manager with AI (Hoarder?)
+- Lobe-Chat?
 - Shared Knowledge Base with AI
 - Permissioning in case multi-user multi-device scenario, to allow more granular resource utilization?
+- Cross cloud composition features - running containers remotely (figure out which device it can run on best to suggest)
+- Mozilla SOPS for keys management (and Ab Initio) (also check https://github.com/wemake-services/dump-env and others)
+- Telemetry: (TODO: Decide between OpenTelemetry, NetData, Jaeger, SigNoz, Vector.dev, OpenObserve)

 ## Phase 0.4 - Even More

 - Java conversion to Go, or TypeScript (using OpenRewrite)
 - Conversion between frameworks
 - Automated ToolJet like behaviors
+- Non-Local LLM Models support (with RAG) via API, such as OpenAI
 - More

 ## Phase 0.5 - Merka to Merka connection concepts

+## Phase 0.6 - Languages and optimizations

+- Support for Co-Routines in relevant Languages
+- Kotlin
+- Java
+- Python
+- TypeScript

 This roadmap will mostly exclude extensions, as these are expected to grow organically